kintone/js-sdk/packages/rest-api-client/docs/record.md

 ### getAllRecords

-Retrieves details of all records from an app by specifying the app ID, fields, and condition.
+Retrieves details of all records from an app by specifying the app ID, fields, condition, and sort order.
 This method can retrieve the records exceeding the [REST API limitation](https://developer.kintone.io/hc/en-us/articles/212495188#limitations).

 If you specify `orderBy` parameter, this method uses [`createCursor()`](#createCursor) and [`getRecordsByCursor()`](#getRecordsByCursor) API internally unless you specify `withCursor = false`.